qld-gov-au/pattern-library/source/counters-from-csv-datasets.md

 If a counter is open in the morning and closed for the afternoon, put a range in the `am` column and leave the `pm` column blank.
 Example: `8:30-12:00`,

 Specify the normal operating hours for the counter.
 It is assumed counters will be closed on Queensland and local public holidays.
-This will be managed by the Public holidays API.

 Closure dates can be specified as a range.
 Separate multiple values with semi-colons.
 Example: `24/12/2012-1/1/2013`; `1/2/2013` means closed from 24 December 2012 through to 1 January 2013 (inclusive) and closed again on 1 February 2013.
 Only closures that are happening within the next 5 weeks will be displayed on the page.